tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 featured: yes
 ---

-[Last time][blog-post-sockets], we saw that, with linear types, we could precisely capture the state of sockets _in their types_.
+We saw [Last time][blog-post-sockets] that with linear types, we could precisely capture the state of sockets _in their types_.
 In this post, I want to use the same idea of tracking states in types, but applied to a more unusual example from our [paper][paper]: optimized data type representation.

 Consider a simple tree type: